-3) Thinking I was being so smart and health conscious, I substituted wheat flour for all-purpose flour in a muffin recipe, without adjusting the fat and liquid proportions.
+3) Thinking I was being smart and health conscious, I substituted wheat flour for all-purpose flour in a muffin recipe, without adjusting fat and liquid proportions.
 Those horrible balls of sawdust could have been used as baseballs in a pinch.
 Not surprising, my husband asked me never to make them again.

-Usually, my husband is there to console or coax me off the ledge.
+Usually, my husband is there to console or to coax me off the ledge.
 He usually says something like “It’s ok.
 No one died.
 You don’t have a terminal illness.
-You still have a happy life with a husband, family, friends and cats who love you, and the world won’t stop spinning just because this turkey didn’t turn out perfectly.
+You still have a happy life with a husband, family, friends and pets who love you, and the world won’t stop spinning just because this turkey didn’t turn out perfectly.
 And don’t forget that you’re doing something you love, so don’t take it so seriously.”
 Isn’t he great?